fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

   str.upcase!
 end
 ```
-The __`upcase` method definition does not have an explicit caller__ - it take an argument, and mutates that argument.
+The __`upcase` method definition does not have an explicit caller__ - it takes an argument, and mutates that argument.
 The `.sub!` method mutates it's caller, because the `Winner` string is *calling* the method.
 Method __definitions do not have callers__ - they take arguments.

 There's no obvious way to tell if a method will mutate the caller, other than referencing the documentation or trial and error.